-Previously, she was a Business Case Writer at the William Davidson Institute, where she worked with faculty at the University of Michigan's Ross School of Business to develop case studies for MBA courses, with a particular focus on base of the pyramid topics.
-She was also a Kiva Fellow at a microfinance institution in Bolivia, for which she trained staff on Kiva processes and interviewed borrowers to assess the impact of their micro-loans.
+Prior to that, she was a Business Case Writer at the William Davidson Institute, where she worked with faculty at the University of Michigan's Ross School of Business to develop case studies for MBA courses, with a particular focus on base of the pyramid topics.
+She was also a Kiva Fellow at a microfinance institution in Bolivia.
 Nilima graduated with distinction in Economics and Spanish from the University of Michigan.

 You can learn more at www.nilimaachwal.com or contact her at firstname.lastname@example.org.

 Hello Medora, thank you.
 We have updated the post.
 Our apologies for the error.

 NextBillion.net | Toilets, Kenya Innovation · 2 days ago